Quick Reliable Snacks for Kids in a Hurry

 What's Wrong with Snacking?

-People get hungry and have the munchies.
-They need something to sustain them until their next meal – nothing wrong with that.
-Nothing is wrong with snacking as long as you snack on the right kind of food and at the right time of day.
-Otherwise, a person eventually gets a succession of health issues such as obesity, diabetes, high blood pressure, and heart disease.
+Hungry people lose their energy and become moody.
+They need something to sustain them until their next meal, having a snack solves that problem.
+Nothing is wrong with snacking on something healthy and at the right time of day.
+To do otherwise and eat sugary snacks, a person eventually gets a succession of health issues such as obesity, diabetes, high blood pressure, and heart disease.

 Snacking is a habit for kids on the go or not on the go.
 Every parent knows what happens to their kids if they skip something to eat – meltdown or one grumpy kid.